datopian/flowershow/site/content/docs/publish-tutorial.md

 Each folder can have it's own `index.md` file, which will be available under it's parent directory path, e.g. `my-content/blog/index.md` will be available under `<base-url-of-your-published-website>/blog`.

-In order to embed attachements (e.g. images) in your content, you will also need to create a dedicated folder for them in your content folder.
+In order to add attachements (e.g. images) into your content, you will also need to create a dedicated folder for them in your content folder.
 If you're an Obsidian user, you should set this folder as an attachment folder, so that all files are saved to it automatically when you copy them to your files in Obsidian vault.

 ```bash
 cd my-content